-It is done by placing one hand on the belly and the other on the chest with deep inhalation using the diaphragm.
+Place one hand on the belly and the other on the chest.
+Inhale deep using the diaphragm.

 Here we focus on expanding only the lungs.

-In this form of breathing, the sternum is lifted along the spine as the upper ribs and collar bones are pulled upward allowing the lungs to fill to capacity.
+In this form of breathing, the sternum is lifted along the spine as the upper ribs.
+The collar bones are pulled upward allowing the lungs to fill to capacity.

-This is a combination of the above three techniques and allows one to have maximum inhalation and exhalation.
+This is a combination of the above three techniques.
+It allows one to have maximum inhalation and exhalation.

-Inhalation is called ‘poorak’, retention is ‘kumbhak’, and exhalation is ‘rechak’.
+Inhalation is ‘poorak’, retention is ‘kumbhak’, and exhalation is ‘rechak’.

-The gap between exhalation and inhalation is called ‘bahya-kumbhak’.
+The gap between exhalation and inhalation is ‘bahya-kumbhak’.

 The Samvritti and Visamvritti Techniques of Deep Breathing

-‘Samvritti’ and ‘visamvritti’ are further techniques of deep breathing, but this time with ratios.
+‘Samvritti’ and ‘visamvritti’ are further techniques of deep breathing.
+But they follow ratios.

-In samvritti the ratios are same across the inhalation, retention and exhalation, e.g, 3:3:3, three counts for poorak, and three counts for kumbhak and rechak respectively.
+In samvritti the ratios are same across the inhalation, retention and exhalation.
+For e.g 3:3:3, three counts for poorak, and three counts for kumbhak and rechak respectively.

 In visamvritti the ratios can be uneven, e.g, 1:3:1.

-These breathing techniques can be practiced at a slow, natural or fast paces, depending on the type of pranayama and the instructions of the guru.
-It must be kept in mind that the control of prana is a tedious process requiring high degrees of alertness and perseverance.
+Practise this breathing techniques at variable paces, depending on the type of pranayama.
+Also based on the instructions of the guru.
+Keep in mind that the control of prana is a tedious process.
+It requires high degrees of alertness and perseverance.

 Benefits of Pranayama

-Regular practice of pranayama increases our internal pranic store, by tapping the primeval Brahmn, the omnipotent and omniscient prime mover that permeates all levels of existence, material or otherwise.
+Regular practice of pranayama increases our internal pranic store, by tapping the Brahmn.
+Brahmn is the omniscient prime mover that permeates all levels of existence.